remidinishanth/distributed_systems/networking/socket_programming.md

 }
 ```

+* We specify the IP address as `INADDR_ANY`, which allows the server to accept a client connection on any
+interface, in case the server host has multiple interfaces

+**Convert socket to listening socket**
 * By calling listen, the socket is converted into a listening socket, on which incoming connections from clients will be accepted by the kernel.
 * These three steps, `socket`, `bind`, and `listen`, are the normal steps for any TCP server to prepare what we call the listening descriptor `sockfd` in our case